ShaimaBB/Three-Tier-Web-Application-with-AWS/README.md

 ## Conclusion

-This project provided a hands-on experience in connecting a web application to Amazon Aurora, showcasing the potential for creating scalable, high-performance applications using AWS services.
+This project provided me with a hands-on experience in connecting a web application to Amazon Aurora.

 ---